The IKE difference

-Deakin offer a broad range of scholarships to assist with the costs of tuition.
+There are a range of scholarships available to institute students that can assist you with the costs of tuition.
 This includes scholarships that help with the costs to relocate from regional and remote areas.

-Meaning 'learning place' in Wadawurrung language, The Kitjarra student study and accommodation residences are available to students for on-campus accommodation during study intensives.
+Meaning 'learning place' in Wadawurrung language, the Kitjarra student study and accommodation residences will be your home away from home during study intensives.

 Indigenous Tutorial Network

 The Indigenous Tutorial Network helps you to gain access to a tutor in your area to help with your studies – even if you’re in the most remote of communities.
 The network is set up to be responsive and relevant to your individual needs.

 Indigenous studies for Deakin-wide students